jjdives/MasterLicense/README.md

-Various study guides for the COLREG lights and shapes.
+Various study guides for the Six-Pack and Master 25/50/100 licenses.